MANAGING DIABETES

 “Taking medicine is too inconvenient.”

 Having trouble fitting your diabetes care plan into your daily life?
-Are you not taking your medicine as directed because you feel it’s too big of a burden?
+Are you not taking your medicine as directed because you feel it’s too big a burden?
 Speak with your diabetes care team and see what simple changes can be made to help your diabetes care plan work better for your lifestyle.

 “I have a hard time remembering when to take my diabetes medicine.”